green3g/vscode-arcgis-assistant/README.md

 Editing items can be done by clicking the item.
 If you double click it again, after its been opened, VSCode will automatically format the `json` document.

-After saving, the item will automatically upload to AGO.
+After saving, the extension will automatically prompt you to upload the modified item.

-## Known Issues

- - If you try to log in to two portals/ago accounts at once, it will hang the extension.
-This is explained in [#15](https://github.com/roemhildtg/vscode-arcgis-assistant/issues/15).
-To workaround this, only log in to one portal at a time.
- - Copy/Paste may not work correctly on Windows.
-If someone has a Windows host to test with and diagnose, pull requests to fix will be accepted.

 ## Developing